lomirus/gtk-qq/README.md

 | ------------------------------------------ | ---------------------------------------- |
 | ![Light Mode Screenshot](./docs/light.png) | ![Dark Mode Screenshot](./docs/dark.png) |

-Note:
+> **Note**
-- These screenshots do not represent the final UI.
+> - These screenshots do not represent the final UI.
-- The chatting function is not implemented yet.
+> - The chatting function is not implemented yet.

 ## Run & Build

 ### Linux

-If you want join the development or just to build this project, you need first to setup the environment by [meson](https://mesonbuild.com/Quick-guide.html) in the root directory of this project:
+If you want join the development or just to build this project from source, you need first to setup the environment by [meson](https://mesonbuild.com/Quick-guide.html) in the root directory of this project:

 ```bash
 meson setup builddir